Tips For Photographing Black Dogs

 Another great trick for photographing black dogs is to put them on a brighter, more contrasting background.
 I love utilizing a parking lot, concrete, light colored wall or building, or a pretty walkway to use as a backdrop for a black dog.

-This is two fold: one, the animal really stands out against the lighter colored backdrop and two, as I mentioned earlier, the lighter background is going to help with light.
+This is two fold: one, the animal really stands out against the lighter colored backdrop and two, as I mentioned earlier, the lighter background is going to help with light by acting as a fill light underneath / around the dog.

-Try as much as possible to avoid putting a black dog on a really dark background or area with very little light as it will make photographing them that much more challenging.
-This obviously does not go for studio portraiture as black dogs on black backdrops with lots of proper artificial light that is a very popular and gorgeous style of pet photography.
+Try as much as possible to avoid putting a black dog on a really dark background or area with very little light as it will make photographing them that much more challenging (i.e. black dog at dusk in a forest setting - Not a good idea).

 8 ADJUST THE DOG IN POST PRODUCTION